"Turn your suffering into art.

 Catriona has an M Phil from the Oscar Wilde School for Creative Writing at Trinity College Dublin, and a Masters in Writing from the National University of Ireland.
 Her fiction was described as ‘masterful’ in the Irish Times.

-When Catriona isn’t working, you’ll find her at her boyfriend’s photo gallery in Bali; at her mother’s art studio in the Australian bush; or soaking up the sacredness, colour and exuberance of India (the country she loves most) while drinking too much chai.
+When Catriona isn’t working, you’ll find her playing with a camera at her boyfriend’s photo gallery in Bali; at her mother’s art studio in the Australian bush; or soaking up the sacredness, colour and exuberance of India (the country she loves most) while drinking too much chai.

-A lover of dance, she believes that the fastest way for women to reclaim a happy relationship with their bodies is by dancing (lots of it); and the best way for women to access their deepest truth and vocal power is also through the body.
+A lover of dance, she believes that the fastest way for women to reclaim a happy relationship with their bodies is by dancing (lots of it); and the best way for women to access their deepest truth, vocal power and creativity is also through the body.

 Photo of Katharina Rapp by Catriona Mitchell.

 All photos of Catriona on this site are taken by her partner, Indonesian-Turkish photographer and writer Rio Helmi, with whom she lives part-year in Indonesia.
 Together, they are the founders of the popular Bali-based travel/cultural website Ubud Now & Then.

 Rio’s documentary photography can be viewed at riohelmi.com

 All painted images are from large-scale oil paintings by Catriona’s mother: the Australia-based German artist Katharina Rapp, who specialises in depicting ‘the better moments of a woman’s life’.
 Katharina also pens the cartoons used in BRAVA Magazine, newsletters and coaching materials.